le coup de barre du dejeuner

 The first mechanism is almost mechanical.
 A heavy meal, especially if it exceeds 1500 kcal, forces your body to redirect a significant portion of blood flow to the digestive system.
 It’s a matter of priorities.
 The problem?
 This blood is diverted from other organs, notably your brain.

 Less blood means less oxygen for your neurons.
-The result is immediate: mental fog, decreased concentration.
-Your brain, a big energy consumer (yes, for everyone, we assure you).
-It goes into energy-saving mode, just like you would with your phone when you feel it’s running out of battery.
+The result is immediate: mental fog, reduced concentration.
+Your brain, a big energy consumer (yes, for everyone, we assure you), goes into power-saving mode, just like you would with your phone when you feel it’s running out of battery.

 But that’s not all.
-A second actor joins in: your circadian rhythm.
+A second player comes into play: your circadian rhythm.
 Our internal biological clock programs a natural drop in alertness, a dip that occurs between 1 PM and 4 PM.
-The meal only amplifies an already triggered phenomenon.
+The meal only amplifies an already initiated phenomenon.
 A real double whammy.

 2nd reason: blood sugar and the role of insulin

-So here we have seen the biological reasons, but you are also somewhat responsible for the nap urge, and this is due to our dear friends, carbohydrates.
+So now we’ve seen the biological reasons, but you’re also somewhat responsible for the nap urge, and that’s because of our dear friends, carbohydrates.
 A meal rich in fast sugars — sodas, white bread, sweets — causes a blood sugar spike.
 Your blood sugar level literally skyrockets.

 Your pancreas reacts by releasing a massive dose of insulin to store this sugar.
 The problem is that this reaction is often disproportionate.
 Blood sugar then drops as quickly as it rose, causing a reactive hypoglycemia.
 It’s the crash.